 The Specialist in Education degree is a professional degree designed for those preparing for positions that call for a level of study and specialization beyond the master's degree.
-The specific goal is to provide the additional preparation needed for principal certification.
+The specific goal is to provide the additional preparation needed for certification beyond the principal (i.e., Supervisor of Instruction, Director of Pupil Personnel and Superintendent of Schools).
 The 30 hour minimum requirement is a structured program oriented toward the candidate's professional objectives.
+For superintendent certificate candidates must have two years administrative experience.